-We will also provide you with information at this time and on events designed to let P7 children visit the secondary school, meet up with other P7 children from other schools so that the transition period is as smooth as possible.
+We will also provide you with information at this time and on events designed to support let P7 before the move to secondary school.

 Normally children attend the school in their catchment area.
 However, there are times when parents may wish their children to go to other schools.
 If you wish your child to go to another school then you may make what is known as a 'placing request'.
 If you live in South Lanarkshire and decide to submit a 'placing request', we are unable to reserve a place in your catchment school until the Council have made a decision on the 'placing request'.
 Please note if your 'placing request' application is unsuccessful and all places at your catchment school are filled, you will be offered a place at the next nearest appropriate South Lanarkshire School.